-The Security Management Specialists are specifically responsible for providing competent advice to the Trust regarding violence and aggression related issues that may affect staff safety and also security issues.
+The VRL and Security Management Specialist are specifically responsible for providing competent advice to the Trust regarding violence and aggression and security related issues that may affect staff safety.
 Details of procedures to deal with violence and aggression and security risks within the Trust are detailed in the Safety and Security Policy and the Managing Violence and Aggression Policy.

-10.18 Compliance and Fire Safety Manager
+10.18 Fire Safety Manager

-The Compliance and Fire Safety Manager is specifically responsible for providing competent advice to the Trust regarding fire safety issues.
+The Fire Safety Manager is specifically responsible for providing competent advice to the Trust regarding fire safety issues.
 Details of procedures to deal with fire safety risks within the Trust are detailed in the Fire Safety Policy.